open-telemetry/community/projects/faas.md

 * Cold start data capture and submission
 * The new TelemetryAPI is properly integrated and utilized by OpenTelemetry

-**This SIG will also serve as a interest group for all FAAS topics going forward.**
+**This SIG will also serve as an interest group for all FAAS topics going forward.**

 ## Deliverables